rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 The BNG Blaster distinguishes between three different source types of LSP entries in the ISIS database.

-The type ``self`` is used for the self originated LSP describing the own BNG Blaster ISIS instance.
+The type ``self`` is used for the self-originated LSP describing the own BNG Blaster ISIS instance.
 LSP entries of type ``adjacency`` are learned via ISIS adjacencies.
 The type ``external`` is used for those LSP entries learned via MRT files or injected via ``isis-lsp-update`` :ref:`command <api>`.